Chromatics

 Portals

-A portal is always a beginning and an end.
-Like the birth of a body.
+A portal holds both beginning and end – like the birth of a body.

 PORTAL-Black.Yellow.Orange PORTAL-Layered Circle PORTAL-Black.Lilac.Yellow / Private Collection-Italy